What is Payroll Accounting?

-This certification is best for advanced payroll professionals.
-To be eligible for the designation, a person must have worked for at least three out of the five previous years as a payroll professional.
-CPP qualifications also include being employed for the last 24 months, given that specific course work was completed.
+This certification is best for advanced professionals in payroll.
+To be eligible for the designation, a person must have worked for at least three out of the five previous years in payroll.
+CPP qualifications also include being employed for the last 24 months, given that specific coursework was completed.
 A third eligibility option is offered for those who have earned the FPC certification, worked in the field for 18 months and completed specific required coursework.
-The designation is awarded by the American Payroll Association after the successful completion of the Certified Payroll Professional Examination.
+The designation is awarded by the American Payroll Association after the successful completion of the required examination.

 Where You Can Work

 As a payroll accountant, you may find employment in businesses where accounting, tax preparation, bookkeeping and payroll services are needed.
 Other options or alternatives may be working in a different kind of financial capacity.
 For example, as a billing clerk, and someone who would calculate charges for a company's customers and sending out bills.
 Another option is as a claims and policy processing clerk at an insurance company.
 This role might involve reviewing insurance applications and implementing policy changes or cancellations based on customer needs.
 For these positions, you would need to have at least a high school diploma.

 As for senior positions, typically these require between two and five years of experience, and some employers may also want you to have an associate’s degree or certification.
 As a senior payroll employee, you may perform the duties of clerical or entry-level positions, but you could have many other duties.
 You can expect to prepare financial statements, and tax records, and calculate complex salary data.
 It’s highly possible you may be required to train new payroll employees.
 As a payroll administrator, you could have additional duties like managing a smaller group of employees.